 I don’t recommend driving this way.
 It’s been shown to be unsafe, and you don’t need any more factors that play into accidents.
 You could easily get confused about which pedal to step on.
 You could also ride the brake while you are accelerating, which isn’t good for the vehicle.
 This practice will cause you to go through brakes more frequently and will cause confusion with cars behind you, because the brake lights will be on.

 Instead, you want to stay focused on using your right foot to operate both the gas and brake pedal.
 Save your left foot to operate the clutch if you drive a manual car, or let it rest comfortably with your automatic car.

 Is the gas pedal always on the right?

-Yes, the gas pedal is always on the right and this configuration is true whether you drive a left- or right-hand driven car.
+Yes.
+The gas pedal is always on the right, and this configuration is true regardless of whether you drive a left- or right-hand driven car.
 The reason for this is historical: when cars were first designed, most people were right-handed.
 The driver would therefore naturally use his right foot to operate the gas and the brake pedal.
 Since most people are still right-handed, this layout has remained unchanged.